Shahid7424/Student_result_portal_management/README.md

 The Student Result Management System is designed to streamline the process of managing and tracking student's results in educational institutions.
 The application provides a user-friendly graphical interface for administrators, teachers, and students to perform various tasks related to academic results.

 Key functionalities include:
+FUNCTIONALITIES:-
+1.The admin should login into the system with unique her/his username and password.
+2.If the user name and password are valid then admin can gain access to the system.
+3.Admin can Add New Student.
+4.Admin can enter Marks of the registered Students.
+5.Admin can see all registered students.
+6.Admin can see all registered students result at same time.
+4.Student views Results by entering their Roll number.

 Administrator Features: Manage user accounts, courses, subjects, student records, and generate reports.
 Teacher Features: Enter and update student scores, generate class-wise or subject-wise reports.